pysat/pysat/docs/new_instrument.rst

 Testing Support
 ---------------
-All modules defined in the __init__.py for pysat/instruments are automatically tested when pyast code is tested.
+All modules defined in the __init__.py for pysat/instruments are automatically tested when pysat code is tested.
 To support testing all of the required routines, additional information is required by pysat.

-The following attributes must be defined.
-   - platform : platform name
-   - name : instrument name
-   - tags : dictionary of all tags supported by routine with a description.
-Typically these will include different available data products.
-   - sat_ids : dictionary of sat_ids, with a list of tags supported by each id.
-The sat_ids may refer to a specific platform within a multi-satellite constellation, or to a specific instrument for a single satellite with multiple copies of the same instrument looking in different directions.
-   - test_dates : dictionary of sat_ids, containing dictionary of available tags for each sat_id, along with a date to download for testing

-Note that platform and name must match those used to name the file, platform_name.py

 Example code from dmsp_ivm.py.
 The attributes are set at the top level simply by defining variable names with the proper info.
 The various satellites within